50 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

-Cardamom cookies are a type of shortbread that’s tan in color.
+Cardamom cookies are a type of shortbread that’s tan in color and have a slightly nutty flavor.
 It has a soft, melt-in-your-mouth texture, and the taste is more interesting than typical shortbreads thanks to the cardamom!
 There are many recipes online if you wish to bake them at home.

 Beverages that Starts with an “I”

 The versatility of ice cream doesn’t stop just with cones and sundaes.
 You can create an amazing array of tasty treats with it.
 One of the most refreshing drinks of summer is ice cream soda.
 How do you make it?
 A cool glass of soda topped with a scoop of ice cream, easy-peasy!
 If you want to make it a bit more special, pour in your favorite syrup to get an extra punch of flavor.
 Just like ice cream cones, it’s not very healthy, so make sure you don’t drink it often.

 To think we would have missed out on this frothy drink if Robert Green hadn’t run out of ice while selling sodas in Philadelphia’s 150th-anniversary celebration in 1874.
 To keep the soda cold, he put ice cream on top of it, and voilà!
 An instant hit!